985 301 First 10

-- Reduce children's exposure to adverts
+- Reduce children's exposure to adverts - sales

 companies have a vested interest in establishing "buttons"

 in order to trigger sales now and in the future.

-- Feed children when they are hungry,
+- Feed children when they are hungry, so they get

-As they grow and move to solid food, don't confuse their body signals
+they grow and move to solid food, don't confuse their body signals

 with snacks in order to train them to someone else's "meal times".

-Now, for the hard part, what to do for
+Now, for the hard part, what to do for those

 of us who have already been "pre-programmed".

-Habits that have been built up over many
+Habits that have been built up over many years

 will not disappear overnight, so be prepared for a gradual process.

 It will take some time and effort, but it is possible to change your

 Firstly by being aware that something just pushed

 change your habits.

 Here are 10 ways to help in your re-programming:

 - Reduce exposure to adverts - if you don't see

 it, it can't push your button.

 - Don't buy foods that you find hard to resist

 - if you don't see it, it can't push your button.

 - Avoid shops selling those things you find hard

 to resist - if you don't see it, it can't push your button.

-- Stop reinforcing your old programming
+- Stop reinforcing your old programming - avoid

 using words like "treat", "reward", "indulge"

 etc in the same sentence as anything related to food (the same goes